 One of the main problems we shall have in the coming days is overcoming the evil in our environment.
 We shall be tempted to rage and fret because of the wickedness that is taking place.
 Satan is very desirous that we rage and fret because then we will do something that is evil.

 When that which is perfect has come to us we shall sing, not rage and fret.
 In the darkest of hours, during the age of moral horrors, we shall see the Glory of God filling the earth.
 Every abomination produced by Satan-filled people will bring forth brothers of Christ in His image.
 All things will work together for good for God’s elect.

 The excellence of all the works of God will yet be acknowledged by the righteous throughout the earth.

-Cry out and shout, thou inhabitant of Zion: for great is the Holy One of Israel in the midst of thee.
+Cry out and shout, O inhabitant of Zion, for great is the Holy One of Israel in your midst!”
 (Isaiah 12:6)

 Today the Lord is coming to His Church.
 He is ready to cast out the evil, to reconcile us to Himself in every area of our personality.
 He is ready and able to cause us to sing and dance in the heights of Zion while the earth is being destroyed by demon-controlled people.

 We are to proclaim the greatness of the Holy One of Israel everywhere we go.
 God Himself is dwelling in us and we are alive forever.
 No power in the heavens, on earth, or in the realms beneath the earth’s surface can in any manner harm the individual who is filled with all the fullness of God.